Proteinase-activated receptor 1

-Proteinase-activated receptor 1 (PAR1) also known as protease-activated receptor 1 or coagulation factor II (thrombin) receptor is a protein that in humans is encoded by the F2R gene.
+Proteinase-activated receptor 1 (PAR1) also known as protease-activated receptor 1, coagulation factor II receptor and thrombin receptor is a protein that in humans is encoded by the F2R gene.
 PAR1 is a G protein-coupled receptor and one of four protease-activated receptors involved in the regulation of thrombotic response.
 Highly expressed in platelets and endothelial cells, PAR1 plays a key role in mediating the interplay between coagulation and inflammation, which is important in the pathogenesis of inflammatory and fibrotic lung diseases.
 It is also involved both in disruption and maintenance of endothelial barrier integrity, through interaction with either thrombin or activated protein C, respectively.

 Structure

 PAR1 is a transmembrane G-protein-coupled receptor (GPCR) that shares much of its structure with the other protease-activated receptors.
 These characteristics include having seven transmembrane alpha helices, four extracellular loops and three intracellular loops.
 PAR1 specifically contains 425 amino acid residues arranged for optimal binding of thrombin at its extracellular N-terminus.
 The C-terminus of PAR1 is located on the intracellular side of the cell membrane as part of its cytoplasmic tail.